Hamza417/Positional/README.md

 <br/>

 ## Translate
-This app is currently only available in English, Hindi and Urdu language.
-If you want to translate the app in your native language you can do so on [Crowdin](https://crowdin.com/project/positional/) <br/>
+This app is currently only available in Bulgarian, English, Hindi and Urdu language.
+If you want to translate the app in your native language you can do so on [Crowdin](https://crowdin.com/project/positional/)

-Any person who is contributing to translation will be listed as a **Contributor** in app's credit section and will be given the full version for free

 <br/>